 Nearby is Tabgha, site of one of Jesus’ most well-known miracles and the Church of the Multiplication of the Loaves and Fishes.
 This 20th-century building protects the remains of a 4th-century church, its floor of vibrant Byzantine mosaic work, and the foundations of an earlier church, all of which surround the rock on which, it is believed, Jesus placed the loaves and fish.

-You’ll also stop at Capernaum to see the archeological remains of the house of Simon Peter and the 5th-century octagonal church built around it (now surmounted by a futuristic-looking Catholic church).
+You’ll also stop at Capernaum to see the archaeological remains of the house of Simon Peter and the 5th-century octagonal church built around it (now surmounted by a futuristic-looking Catholic church).
 Nearby are the remains of an ornate 4th-century synagogue, thought to have been built on the site of the synagogue in which Jesus did much of his teaching and healing.
 Your guide will explain how it was in the surrounding village that Jesus first met Peter, Andrew, James, John and Matthew, the first of his disciples.

 Another highlight of the tour is the ‘Jesus Boat’ at Kibbutz Ginosar.
 Believed to date back to the time of Jesus, the exhibition tells the story of how the boat was recovered from the lake bed and ultimately preserved.